Solar-Powered GPS Trackers vs Battery-Powered

 All electronic and IoT devices (GPS trackers included) require some form of power to operate.

-Traditional fleet management devices are plugged directly into a vehicle’s OBD port or wired to a power source, usually the vehicle’s battery, to provide real-time tracking when the vehicle is on.
+With the exception of fleet management devices which are plugged directly into a vehicle’s OBD port or wired to a power source, usually the vehicle’s battery, to provide real-time tracking when the vehicle is on.

-Other assets, such as trailers, containers, and bins are usually non-powered – they do not have a readily available power source that we can plug into.
-For these types of non-powered asset tracking applications, an alternative power source is required.
-Generally, in the IoT asset tracking space, we see two power sources utilized – solar and battery-powered.
+Other assets, such as trailers, containers, and bins are usually non-powered meaning they do not have a readily available power source that we can plug into.
+For these types of non-powered asset-tracking applications, an alternative power source is required.
+Generally, in the IoT asset tracking space, we see two power sources utilized, solar and battery-powered.

 LiPo’s Limited Shelf Life

-Just like the solar panels you may have on your home or farm, solar-powered GPS trackers feature solar PV (photovoltaic) panels to capture sunlight and convert this energy into current electricity.
+Just like the solar panels you may have on your home or farm, solar GPS trackers feature solar PV (photovoltaic) panels to capture sunlight and convert this energy into current electricity.
+As solar panels only capture sunlight when the sun is out, at least half the day there will be no solar energy converted.

 To provide a constant power source (including at night) the solar panel must be used in conjunction with a rechargeable battery, usually Lithium Polymer (LiPo), which is the same battery type used in most smartphones today.
 The solar panel will provide a voltage when sunlight is on it to recharge the LiPo battery, which then in turn powers the unit.